If you grow plants, ornamental trees, shrubs, vegetables and houseplants, you’ll likely encounter:

 How Can You Fix Root Rot?

-One way to control Phytophthora root rot is to reduce soil compaction and provide a well-drained soil for your plant and improve the soil moisture.
+One way to control Phytophthora root rot is to reduce soil compaction and provide a good drainage of soil for your plant and improve the soil moisture.
 This will reduce plant stress.
 If you notice diseased plants early, destroy the affected plants and replace the soil with new soil.
 Do not introduce plants such as Buxus, Lavandula, and Rhododendron as they are very susceptible to the root rot disease.

 Are Any Natural Remedies Available For Preventing Root Rot?